LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 and offers some extent of moderation tools (feature post, lock post, distinguish comment, remove post/comment, ban users and the ability to revert any of these actions).

-The application is under active development, so expect new features to be added and the layout is going to change and evolve (hopefully for the better) over time.
+The application is under active development, so expect new features to be added over time.
+Have a look on the issues labeled with "feature" in the issue tracker to get an idea of what's going to come next.

-For this, speak up and use your voice if you have feedback, suggestions, requests and so on.
+If you have ideas, feedback, suggestions or comments remember to speak up and use your voice.
+You can add reports or request features and they will be considered.

 ## Why was the project started?

 Because raccoons are so adorable, aren't they? 🦝🦝🦝

-Joking apart, one of the main goals was to experiment with KMP and learn how to properly deal with the challenges of a multiplatform environment.
+Joking apart, one of the main goals was to experiment with KMP and learn how to properly deal with the challenges of a multiplatform environment, and a medium-sized project like this was an ideal testing ground for that technology.

 Secondly, as a means to dig deeper inside Lemmy's internals and become more humble and patient towards other apps whenever I found anything lacking or not implemented in an optimal way (according